 Environmental Services

 In recent years the Government has put increasing effort into environmental measures, with agricultural policy focused not just on food production but on delivering environmental benefit with ‘public money for public goods’.
-The Environment Bill became an Act on the 10th November 2021.
-This created a range of powers aiming to assist the Government in meeting its long-term, legally-binding environmental targets to improve air and water quality, protect wildlife, increase waste recycling and reduce plastics.
+The Environment Act 2021 created a range of powers aiming to assist the Government in meeting its long-term, legally binding environmental targets to improve air and water quality, protect wildlife, increase waste recycling and reduce plastics.

-Whilst it is important to retain the most productive agricultural land in food production, the conversion of agricultural land for community and environmental benefits, particularly on poor quality land allows for a wide variety of ecosystem services based on Natural Capital.
-Land may be used to deliver on a wide range of policy objectives and climate pledges.
+Whilst it might be important to retain the most productive agricultural land in food production, the conversion of agricultural land for community and environmental benefits, particularly on poor quality land, allows for a wide variety of ecosystem services based on Natural Capital.

-The ‘natural capital’ of a holding now includes a range of potential income sources from carbon, sequestered from soil, woodland and peatland to the enhancement or creation of new habitat (of interest to developers who must now contribute to a 10% net gain on biodiversity on developments).
+The ‘natural capital’ of a holding now includes a range of potential income sources from carbon, sequestered in soil, woodland and peatland, to the enhancement or creation of new habitat (most developers must now contribute to a 10% net gain on biodiversity on developments).

 The pledge of being ‘net zero’ by 2050 may require the agricultural industry to have their emissions measured and to offset their carbon footprint to reach net-zero status.
-Many supermarkets may also require produce to be net zero going forward, for example Morrisons have stated “by 2030 we aim to be supplied by ‘Net Zero’ carbon British farms as a whole” with others expected to follow.
+Many supermarkets may also require produce to be net zero going forward.
+Morrisons have stated “by 2030 we aim to be supplied by ‘Net Zero’ carbon British farms as a whole”, whilst to meet their 36.4% reduction in emissions from forests land and agriculture Sainsbury’s have requested suppliers declare their site level emissions and reduction plans.
 As such, it is important to consider the need to offset the farm’s own carbon footprint before deciding to sell carbon and other environmental credits on the open market.

 Along with the Agriculture Act 2020, the Environment Act will affect the agriculture sector both directly and indirectly in several significant ways.

-• Removal of direct payment subsidy BPS for Environmental Land Management’s ‘public money for public goods’,
+- Removal of direct payment subsidy BPS in favour of Environmental Land Management’s ‘public money for public goods’,

-• The creation of a market for environmental credits: carbon, biodiversity, and nitrate offsets,
+- The creation of a market for environmental credits: carbon, biodiversity, and nutrient offsets,

-• Local vs imported food: accounting for the whole supply chain when considering the carbon footprint of one’s food.
+- Local versus imported food: accounting for the whole supply chain when considering the carbon footprint of one’s food.

-The trading of Water Abstraction Licences links intrinsically into the water quality of our rivers and waterways.
+The trading of Water Abstraction Licences links intrinsically into the water quality of our rivers and waterways and offers another option for diversifying the income streams of a farm business.
 This market is well developed and is increasingly being encouraged by the Environmental Agency.
 See here for more details.

-Another consideration is the awareness the public now have for carbon footprint in the food supply chain.
+An additional consideration is the awareness the public now have for carbon footprint in the food supply chain.
 We have seen from COP 26 how the carbon footprint of a locally produced bacon butty can be less than a croissant.
-This could well lead to a preference for our homegrown sustainably produced food that hasn’t travelled halfway around the world travelled, plus the increased importing costs following Brexit could well increase food prices in favour of home grown, more sustainable food.
-If food prices increase in favour of UK based farmers, then combined with the emerging markets for environmental credits, then life after BPS may be much more positive than previously feared.
+This could well lead to a preference for our homegrown sustainably produced food that hasn’t travelled halfway around the world.
+If food prices increase in favour of UK based farmers, then combined with the emerging markets for environmental credits, life after BPS may be much more positive than previously feared.

 What we can do for you:

-• We also value land for investment purposes with consideration for an array of environmental credits and ‘natural capital’ whether that be woodland creation for carbon units or habitat improvement for BNG.
+- We also value land for investment purposes with consideration for an array of environmental credits and ‘natural capital’ whether that be woodland creation for carbon units or habitat improvement for BNG and habitat banks

 Hugh Townsend